The 8 principles of The Data Protection Act & GDPR

 Though many organisations may not have changed their practices, it is vital now, in 2021, that all understand and abide by these increasingly universal data protection principles.

 The DPA 1998 has been updated to the 2018 legislation with seven principles designed as a foundation for organisations’ privacy policies.
-The revised version of the General Data Protection Regulation Act,2018 consists of seven principles compared to eight principles of The DPA, 1998.
+The revised version of the General Data Protection Regulation Act,2018 consists of seven principles compared to eight of The DPA, 1998.

 7 data protection principles – The DPA 2018